 As he prepares for the ride, Hans Doef, a church youth worker in Lacombe, Alberta, reflects that there is a bit of irony in what they are doing.
 While their goal is to fight poverty, the cyclists will be riding very expensive bicycles, he notes.
 And, unlike the poor, he and the other riders will have plenty to eat.

 But Doef, who also rode in the first tour, says his faith reminds him that neither he nor other riders are really in charge.
 The trip is in the Lord’s hands.

 Fred Folkerts, who lives on a dairy farm near Delburne in Alberta, is another cyclist who went on the first trip.
 He is building his stamina by working out at a recreation center and through his job, which is to pack meat into a delivery truck.

 A member of New Life Fellowship CRC in Red Deer, he says helping to mark his denomination’s 150th anniversary, along with the knowledge that he is making the journey to help fight poverty, are motivating him to take the cycle trip.
 But there is a personal aspect as well.
 The first trip led to a greater connection to God.

-“I want to experience the ‘journey’ across the United States and see if I can continue the spiritual growth I started on my ‘journey’ across Canada in 2005,” he said.
+“I want to experience the ‘journey’ across the United States and see if I can continue the spiritual growth I started on my ‘journey’ across Canada in 2005,”

 Last time, “being reminded, almost daily, how important my relationship with God is and constantly being in awe of the wonder and power of his creation” kept him on the bike and part of the pilgrimage.